The largest freshwater apex predator in North America

 Rates: $5000usd plus tax for 5 days and 5 nights

-included: Food, accommodation, flies, rods, reels and a multitude of lines, beer and wine, shuttle to and from Winnipeg, water taxi to and from lodge, multiple sessions of fishing throughout each day (common to fish 12 hours of more per day all combined).
+included: Food, accommodation, flies, rods, reels and a multitude of lines, beer and wine, shuttle to and from Winnipeg, multiple sessions of fishing throughout each day (common to fish 12 hours of more per day all combined).

 Not included: flight to and from Winnipeg, hotel in Winnipeg, shuttle to Kenora, hard alcohol, gratuities for kitchen staff or guides, fishing licenses